 OPERABLE UNIT 5 – DEPUE LAKE SEDIMENTS AND FLOODPLAIN

 Lake DePue sits to the south of the Village of DePue and receives both contaminated surface water and groundwater discharged from the plant property.
 RI sampling began in July 2006 and was completed in the fall of 2007.
 The DePue Lake RI Report was finalized in July 2009.
 Results indicated that concentrations of metals (zinc, cadmium, copper, lead, etc.) are elevated.
 The highest concentrations of these metals were located near the South Ditch discharge area and south of Division Street.

-As mentioned above, a five-year review was completed in June 2010 to evaluate the interim remedial action that had been completed at OU1.
+A five-year review was completed in June 2010 to evaluate the interim remedial action that had been completed at OU1.
 (See OU1 section above for more information.)
 A site-wide protectiveness statement could not be made because remedy selection and remedial actions have not been initiated at all operable units of the site.
 The Second Five-Year Report is due by June 25, 2015.

 The interim water treatment plant, constructed in 1996 and brought fully into compliance with state and federal discharge standards in 2000, has substantially reduced discharges of contaminated water to DePue Lake.
 This unit removes, for off-site disposal, in excess of 72,000 pounds of zinc, 5,400 pounds of manganese and 2,000 pounds of copper annually.

 The Village of DePue residents formed a Citizens’ Advisory Group (CAG) that meets monthly.

 In July 2012, IEPA hosted an informational session at St. Mary’s Church in DePue to hear the site-related concerns of the local Hispanic community and to provide a brief summary of site work.
 IEPA is exploring ways to have all site-related documents translated into Spanish and available at the information repository or IEPA website.